-Alex Travers (she/they) is an interdisciplinary artist working across performance, words, sound and storytelling.
+Alex Travers (she/they) is a Theatre Maker working across movement, clown and devised storytelling.

-Alex’s work is DIY, playfool and motivated by epic tales shared in small spaces.
-Her creative practice is grounded in the Lecoqian pedagogy of creative play and often explores gender identities, social (un)conscious and the interplay between body, voice and music.
+Alex’s work is DIY, playfool and grounded in the Lecoqian pedagogy of creative play.
+Often, it explores gender identities, social (un)conscious and the interplay between body, voice and sound.

 As a community arts practitioner, Alex collaborates with artists throughout Western Sydney and has previously worked as a Creative Producer (Outreach + Community) for the Think+DO Tank Foundation.
 Alex is an experienced teaching artist and is passionate about shared creative language, accessible performance and holistic exchanges between stories and audiences.